jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 Unmanaged stage because organi\- zations are often operating with an
-"anything goes" mindset, are often reactive, and have minimal process oversight related to the themes.
+"anything goes" mindset, are often reactive, and have minimal process/ oversight related to the themes.
 EXPLORATION
 A realization of some sort is usually the